By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 After a trauma or a crisis from the buildup of long-term stress, you may find it difficult to go back to places that remind you of the trauma.
 People become unable to go back to work, visit certain places or they avoid social situations.

-How do professionals diagnoses Acute Stress Disorder and why is that diagnosis so rare?
+How do professionals diagnose Acute Stress Disorder and why is that diagnosis so rare?

-The official criteria for Acute Stress disorder is found in the DSM-5 or DSM-4-TR if your agency is still using that one.
+The official criteria for Acute Stress disorder are found in the DSM-5 or DSM-4-TR if your agency is still using that one.
 The DSM’s are published by the APA and you can order the full text from them.
 Here is my oversimplified plan language version of that criteria.
 I hope I do not make errors in this explanation.